NuevoFoundation/workshops/content/english/machine-learning/FIFA_Linear_Regression.md

 # Step 5: feature selection

 Our next step is selecting proper features.
 Feature selection is a term in machine learning to describe the method and process of choosing relevant features for the model.
-A feature is one $x$ in the formula.
+A feature is one \(x\) in the formula.
 In our story, it is an attribute of a soccer player.

 Since we are using the linear regression model, how attribute correlated to the target ("Overall") becomes the criteria to choose the right features.